ForgeRock/exampleOAuth2Clients/node-passport-openidconnect/README.md

     This route will take the user to the OP's authorization endpoint, specified in the strategy, and prompt the user to sign in.
 When signed in, the user may be prompted to authorize access to the scopes specified in the strategy; presence of such consent screen will depend on how the RP is configured with the OP.

-    In case of successful authentication and authorization, the user will be taken to the redirection URI specified in the strategy (in the callbackURL parameter), which we populated with the `/oauth2/redirect` route.
-Create handler for this route:
+    On successful authentication and authorization, the user will be taken to the redirection URI specified in the strategy (in the callbackURL parameter), which we populated with the `/oauth2/redirect` route.
+Create a handler for this route:

     ```javascript
     /* routes/oauth2.js */